 How can Vanquis' cards help people with poor or bad credit?

-Although a poor or bad credit history can make it difficult for people to borrow money, there are options that can help people rebuild their credit scores and eventually gain access to better deals.
+Past financial difficulties can make it difficult for people to borrow money, there are options that can help people rebuild their credit scores and eventually gain access to better deals.

 Vanquis Visa Credit Cards are designed to help people who have been turned down for other forms of credit.
 The initial credit limit is set between £150 and no more than £1,000, according to each borrower's individual circumstances.